opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

     - **Choose a different path** (same name as the original level plus _X where X is the ordinal number of the copy): an entirely new mesh file is generated and a new column exposes the new contents while the old column exposes the old ones.

-.. note:: All the above options cause the creation of a new mesh column and the building of a chain, linking the texture column and the meshes columns, into the Stage Schematic.
-In this chain the older mesh is linked to the younger and the youngest mesh is linked to the texture-column.
-Rearranging the links into the Stage Schematic can be needed for avoiding undesired results while animating.
+    .. note:: All the above options cause the creation of a new Mesh column and the building of a chain, linking the *texture-column* and the *meshes columns* in the Stage Schematic.
+In this chain, the older mesh is linked to the younger and the youngest mesh is linked to the *texture-column*.
+Rearranging the links in the Stage Schematic can be needed for avoiding undesired results while animating.

 .. _modifying_a_plastic_mesh:

 Modifying a Plastic mesh
 ------------------------
-Not always it is easy to estimate the right density for a mesh.
-Sometimes a higher density could be needed to avoid straight lines on bending elements, or a lower density could be used for saving computing resources in a complex scene, or, simply, the drawings of an element are changed.
-In all this occurrences modifying the mesh can solve the problem.
+It's not always easy to estimate the right density for a mesh.
+Sometimes a higher density could be needed to avoid *straight lines* on bending elements, or a lower density could be used for saving computing resources in a complex scene, or, simply, the drawings of an element are changed.
+In all this occurrences, modifying the mesh can solve the problem.

 .. tip:: **To update a Plastic mesh to reflect changing in the Level Strip:**

-    1. Select the mesh column that needs to be modified.
+    1. Select the Mesh column/layer that needs to be modified.

-    2. Press the Create Mesh button.
+    2. Press the **Create Mesh** button.

-    3. In the dialog that opens change the Mesh Edges Length slider value as needed, checking the result in the preview area.
+    3. In the dialog that opens change the **Mesh Edges Length** slider value as needed, checking the result in the preview area.

-    4. Click the Apply button to create the mesh.
-The new mesh replaces the old one, and now is visible drawn in green colour in the main viewer.
+    4. Click the **Apply** button to create the mesh.
+The new mesh replaces the old one, and now is visible drawn in *green* colour in the main viewer.

 .. tip:: **To add new mesh frames to an existing mesh level:**

-    1. Select the mesh column that needs to be modified.
+    1. Select the Mesh column/layer that needs to be modified.

-    2. Create the new frames (inserting them, or appending them) as for a standard Toonz level, corresponding to the new frames created for the Texture Column.
+    2. Create the new frames (inserting or appending them) as it's usually done for any standard Toonz level, corresponding to the new frames created for the *Texture Column*.

-    3. Activate the Plastic tool.
+    3. Activate the **Plastic** tool.

-    4. Press the Create Mesh button and adjust the Mesh Edges Length slider.
+    4. Press the **Create Mesh** button and adjust the **Mesh Edges Length** slider.

-    5. Press the Apply button.
+    5. Press the **Apply** button.

 .. _edit_a_plastic_mesh:

 Edit a Plastic mesh
 -------------------
-The mesh created using the Create Mesh button can be edited in several ways.
-It is possible to: move a mesh point, swap, collapse, split and cut the mesh by its edges.
+The mesh created using the **Create Mesh** button can be edited in several ways.
+It's possible to: Move a mesh point, Swap, Collapse, Split and Cut the mesh by its edges.

  |edit_mesh_mode|

-Swap an edge if you want to change the shape of a mesh triangle; collapse an edge if you want to join the ends of the edge; split an edge if you want to increase the density of the mesh at any given point; cut the mesh if you want to duplicate an edge to have the possibility, for example, to create a hole in the mesh and be able to animate it.
+**Swap** an edge if you want to change the shape of a mesh triangle; **Collapse** an edge if you want to join the ends of the edge; **Split** an edge if you want to increase the density of the mesh at any given point; **Cut** the mesh if you want to duplicate an edge to have the possibility, for example, to create a hole in the mesh and be able to animate it.

-.. note:: The Cut Mesh command is visible only if the selected edges can be cut.
+.. note:: The **Cut Mesh** command is visible only if the selected edges can be cut.

 .. tip:: **To edit a Plastic mesh:**

-    1. Select in the Xsheet the mesh column you want to modify.
+    1. Select the mesh column/layer you want to modify.

-    2. If not already active, choose the Plastic tool (|plastic|)
+    2. If not already active, choose the **Plastic** tool (|plastic|)

-    3. In the Tool Option bar set the Mode to Edit Mesh.
+    3. In the Tool Options bar set the **Mode:** to **Edit Mesh**.

 .. tip:: **To move a mesh point:**

     1. Select the mesh point you want to modify.
-It became red.
+It becomes *red*.

-    2. Drag to move the point in the new position.
+    2. Drag to move the point to its new position.

 .. tip:: **To swap an edge of the mesh:**